danielbodnar/awesome-stars/BY-LANG.md

 - [jvidalv/vital](https://github.com/jvidalv/vital) - Starter template for Vite with React (TypeScript).
 Supports Tailwind.
 Vitest and @react/testing-library configured and ready to go.
 Also ESLint, Prettier, Husky, Commit-lint and Atomic Design for comp
 - [kbysiec/vite-vanilla-ts-lib-starter](https://github.com/kbysiec/vite-vanilla-ts-lib-starter) - The starter is built on top of Vite 5.x and prepared for writing libraries in TypeScript.
 It generates a hybrid package - both support for CommonJS and ESM modules.
 - [daltonmenezes/electron-app](https://github.com/daltonmenezes/electron-app) - 💅 A fast and ready-to-go with a well-thought-out structure Electron app boilerplate with ReactJS, TypeScript, CSS / SASS modules, Electron Vite, Eslint, Prettier, GitHub Action releases and more.
-- [atilafassina/quantum](https://github.com/atilafassina/quantum) - Tauri + Solid add support for Android and iOS on top of desktop builds (linux, mac, windows).
+- [atilafassina/quantum](https://github.com/atilafassina/quantum) - Opinionated Tauri v2 Template with SolidJS
 - [Siumauricio/nextui-dashboard-template](https://github.com/Siumauricio/nextui-dashboard-template) - Dashboard starter using NextUI V2 and Nextjs.
 - [windingwind/zotero-plugin-template](https://github.com/windingwind/zotero-plugin-template) - A plugin template for Zotero.
 - [tjx666/awesome-chrome-extension-boilerplate](https://github.com/tjx666/awesome-chrome-extension-boilerplate) - Use react + typescript + webpack to enhance your chrome extension development experience